-If you need to record in your home office, living room, or bedroom, a dynamic microphone might be a better choice.
+A dynamic microphone might be a better choice if you need to record in your home office, living room, or bedroom.

 These mics mainly pick up sound close to the mic itself, which means you have to get very close.
 And by close, I mean a few inches.
 The upside is if your neighbor's kids are playing outside, there's a good chance the racket they're making won't end up in your recording.

 With a dynamic microphone, you sacrifice quality for convenience.
 Still, you can record high-quality audio with a good dynamic microphone that works well for videos, podcasting, and basic voiceover work.

 Even though these microphones don't pick up as much external noise, you still have to record in a quiet environment.
-Very loud noises, such as a leaf blower running right outside your house, will be picked up.
-If possible, keep the AC and heat off and don't run any nearby appliances.
-Even though dynamic mics pick up some noise in your immediate environment, you may not be forced to end a recording session based on what's going on outside.
+Very loud noises may be picked up, such as a leaf blower running right outside your house.
+If possible, keep the AC and heat off, and don't run any nearby appliances.
+Even though dynamic mics pick up some noise in the immediate environment, you may not be forced to end a recording session based on what's happening outside.

 Getting Started With Recording